trinodb/trino-admin/docs/trino-admin-commands.rst

     trino-admin server restart

-This command first stops any Presto servers running and then starts them.
+This command first stops any Trino servers running and then starts them.
 A status check is performed on the entire cluster and is reported at the end.

 Example